nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 started!

 1. Ensure that you have Java `11` installed in your computer.
 You can check your java version using the `java -version` command.
-2. Download the latest EZLead.jar from [here](https://github.com/AY2223S1-CS2103T-W09-3/tp/releases/download/v1.3.2/EzLead.jar).
+2. Download the latest EZLead.jar from [here](https://github.com/AY2223S1-CS2103T-W09-3/tp/releases/download/v1.4/EzLead.jar).
 3. Create a home folder for your EZLead app wherever you wish to store it and copy the jar file to it.
 4. Double-click the file to start the app.
-The app will contain some sample data
+The app will contain some sample data.
 5. Type the command in the command box and press Enter to execute it.<br>Some example commands you can try:
   * `userlist`: Shows the global list of all members and their details.
   * `add n/John Doe p/99853657 e/john@gmail.com a/414, North Bridge Ave 5, #09-86 t/friends t/owesMoney`: Adds a member named `John Doe` to the app.